It has been quite some time!

 Pour the custard mix into the quesillera.

 Put the quesillera in a steamer and cover with foil so the steam will not go to the custard.
 Steam in low-to-medium heat for one hour.
+Note: putting the heat on hi-medium or high will force bubbles in the finished product.

 Challenge: Place your serving platter on the quesillera, and in one quick movement, flip everything over.
 Let the quesilla slide out of the quesillera by itself.